 The amount of glycated haemoglobin in your blood correlates with the average blood sugar levels in the last 90 to 120 days.
 We explain how this occurs in today’s article about understanding glycated haemoglobin and blood sugar levels.

 Haemoglobin is the principal protein – found in the red blood cells that carries oxygen around the body.
 Glucose is the primary source of energy for the body.
-It circulates the body at a concentration of about 90-120 mg/dL.
+It circulates around the body at a concentration of about 90-120 mg/dL.
 High blood glucose levels are detrimental to the human body.

-Untreated, excessive blood glucose levels lead to tissue and organ damage – leading to impaired wound healing, renal failure, cardiovascular disease, and retinopathy.
+Left untreated, excessive blood glucose levels lead to tissue and organ damage – leading to impaired wound healing, renal failure, cardiovascular disease, and retinopathy.
 We screen for diabetes mellitus by measuring the blood glucose (sugar) levels either randomly or after a fasting period.
 We then make a diagnosis of such by measuring the glycated haemoglobin levels (HBA1c or GHB).